alexzk1/MsiFanControl/README.md

 "Selling point" is - GUI aplication part controls fan's boost by algorithm which gives perfect gaming experience.
 Also quering ACPI for details like temperatures is done in smart way, so it does not distrub CPU too much.
 It gets down to 34 C if left alone, while other apps will keep it at 40-50 C.

+Implemented self-restriction via `libseccomp` so this one is much safer to run as `root` than anything else.

 Everthing else (present into other solutions) does not look too much important for me.

 # How to run